App Maker CLI

 $ app-maker project create

-Note: In order for this new application to be deployed, it needs to be published on the platform.
+To deploy this new application, it needs to be published on the platform.

 project install

-This command does a native setup on the application's project package and enables the application to run.
+Performs a native setup on the application's project package, allowing the application to run.

 Example